Turki Al-Ammar

-Turki Marwan Saad Al-Ammar (تركي مروان سعد العمار; born 23 September 1999) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Qadsiah and the Saudi Arabia national team.
+Turki Marwan Saad Al-Ammar (تركي مروان سعد العمار; born 23 September 1999) is a Saudi Arabian professional footballer.
+He plays as a midfielder for Al-Qadsiah as well as the Saudi Arabia national team.

-Widely regarded for his skillful display and good vision, Al-Ammar is praised to be one of the next top best Saudi football talents.

 Career

 Club career

-Al-Ammar began his career at the youth team of Al-Shabab.
-He made his first-team debut for Al-Shabab on 17 November 2017 in the league match against Al-Ittihad.
+Al-Ammar made his professional debut for Al-Shabab's youth team on 17 November 2017 in the league match against Al-Ittihad.
 He came off the bench replacing Abdullah Al-Khaibari in the 84th minute.
 On 30 November 2017, Al-Ammar made his first start for Al-Shabab in the 2–1 win against Al-Taawoun.
 He ended his first season at the club making 16 appearances in all competitions.
-In addition, Al-Ammar won the Young Player of the Season award for the 2017–18 season.
-During the 2018–19 season, Al-Ammar missed the beginning of the season due to the 2018 AFC U-19 Championship.
+Additionally, Al-Ammar won the "Young Player of the Season" award for the 2017–18 season.

+Al-Ammar missed the beginning of the 2018–19 season due to the 2018 AFC U-19 Championship.
 He made his return on 23 November 2018 in the league match against Al-Nassr.

 On 28 January 2019, Al-Ammar signed his first professional contract with the club.
 He was ruled out until the end of the season due to injury on 25 February 2019.
 On 5 March 2020, Al-Ammar scored his first goal for Al-Shabab, in the 4–0 win against Al-Adalah.

 On 29 August 2023, Al-Ammar joined Saudi First Division League side Al-Qadsiah on a three-year deal.

 International career

-U-20 Saudi Arabia

-He was named on the final list of the Saudi Arabia U19 participating in the 2018 AFC U-19 Championship held in Indonesia.
-This tournament saw Turki Al-Ammar managed an outstanding performance, scoring four goals for the Saudi side as his skillful display put up an instrumental part of Saudi Arabia's conquest of the tournament.
-For this reason, he was named as the best player of the competition, and was later included as young player of the year by the Asian Football Confederation, the first Saudi to ever achieve this honor.
+He was named on the final list of the Saudi Arabia U19, participating in the 2018 AFC U-19 Championship held in Indonesia.
+Al-Ammar scored four goals during the tournament, resulting in him being named as the best player of the competition.
+He was later included as "Young Player of the Year" by the Asian Football Confederation, the first Saudi to ever achieve this honor.

-However, despite skillful performance of Al-Ammar in the 2018 U-19 Asian Cup, his performance in the 2019 FIFA U-20 World Cup held in Poland was a complete disappointment, with he silenced himself in many important moments as Saudi Arabia, the champions of Asia, exited from the group stage in a complete humiliation with three straight defeats, the first time since 1985.